The Power Snatch has become a popular exercise amongst athletes and ambitiously training people.

 How often you do the Power Snatch primarily depends on your training goal.

-The Power Snatch is one of the best strength exercises to improve strength and power, however, the movement also has a few drawbacks, that need to be considered carefully in the training planning.
+Whilst, the Power Snatch is one of the best strength exercises to improve strength and power, however, the movement also has a few drawbacks, that need to be considered carefully in the training planning.

 As I have outlined, in our case, where our main goal is to improve sports performance we use the Power Snatch as a means to an end and also use a variety of different strength exercises that fulfill the same training goal.